atosorigin/Kinect/README.md

 $ git clone git@github.com:username/Kinect.git

 3. Configure remotes
 When a repo is cloned, it has a default remote called origin that points to your fork on GitHub, not the original repo it was forked from.
-To keep track of the original repo, you need to add another remote named upstream:
+To keep track of the original repo, you need to add another remote named upstream:\n
-`$ cd Kinect` the active directory in the prompt to the newly cloned "Kinect" directory `$ git remote add upstream git@github.com:atosorigin/Kinect.git` Assigns the original repo to a remote called "upstream" `$ git fetch upstream`
+`$ cd Kinect` the active directory in the prompt to the newly cloned "Kinect" directory\n `$ git remote add upstream git@github.com:atosorigin/Kinect.git` Assigns the original repo to a remote called "upstream"\n `$ git fetch upstream`\n

 4. Pushing
-Pushing is always done to you fork
+Pushing is always done to you fork\n
-`$ git push origin master`
+`$ git push origin master`\n

 5. Fetch the upstream with your fork
-When you want to get the latest changes fetched from the upstream into your fork, you need to fetch the upstream.
-`$ git fetch upstream`
+When you want to get the latest changes fetched from the upstream into your fork, you need to fetch the upstream.\n `$ git fetch upstream`\n
-`$ git merge upstream/master`
+`$ git merge upstream/master`\n

 #Installation
 Need to add an installation manual here